-Apart from the aforementioned vitamins and minerals, magnesium, vitamin C, iodine and omega 3 fatty acids are other important micronutrients for women.
+Apart from the aforementioned vitamins and minerals for women, magnesium, vitamin C, iodine and omega 3 fatty acids are other important micronutrients.
 They aid in strengthening immunity levels, maintaining healthy levels of blood sugar and blood pressure, apart from aiding in the healthy development of the baby in the case of pregnant women.
 Having said that, it would be advisable to consult your healthcare provider to determine if starting any vitamin or mineral supplement is safe or not, especially if you are pregnant, breast-feeding, have allergies to any medications or are taking any other medications.

 - Sajin Bae, Allyson A West, Jian Yan, Xinyin Jiang, Cydne A Perry, Olga Malysheva, Sally P Stabler, Robert H Allen, Marie A Caudill, Vitamin B-12 Status Differs among Pregnant, Lactating, and Control Women with Equivalent Nutrient Intakes, The Journal of Nutrition, Volume 145, Issue 7, July 2015, Pages 1507–1514, https://doi.org/10.3945/jn.115.210757